summer school 2026:

 Farewell, concerts, performances, drinks at Funkhaus

-This summer school is complemented by a website with literature, software downloads, and links to online tutorials.
+The summer school is complemented by a website with literature, software downloads, and links to online tutorials.

 Note: Most of the visits have been confirmed.
 However, due to the timing (summer), some studios, founders, and institutions may be unavailable.
 In such cases, we will offer alternative options.